Clario Tech: MacKeeper

 MacKeeper is utility software that offers system cleaning, privacy features and antivirus for macOS.
 Clario Tech has become the owner of the MacKeeper software since 2019 with aim to accelerate the transformation of MacKeeper.

+Clario Anti Spy

+Clario Anti Spy is a mobile application designed to detect and prevent digital stalking, phone spying, and unauthorized surveillance.
+The app helps users identify suspicious activity, such as hidden spyware, abnormal device behavior, or linked devices on messaging platforms.
+Clario Anti Spy provides users with privacy tips, scanning tools, and guidance to enhance their digital security and regain control over their devices.
+It is available for download on both iOS and Android platforms.

 Clario cybersecurity research

 Clario Tech has undertaken numerous pieces of research into cybersecurity trends in 2020 and 2021.
 These include "Which Company Uses the Most of Your Data?", "The State of Cybercrime in US and UK", "Cybercrime Hotspots".

+Clario Tech today

+From 2024, the company has expanded its vision.

+Today, Clario Tech creates and distributes AI-powered apps that address a broader range of user pain points beyond cybersecurity.
+Its portfolio includes tools designed to be practical, visually appealing, and user-friendly across iOS and Android mobile platforms.